hilal288/svauto/README.md

 * Sandvine Platform RPM Packages
 * OpenStack on Ubuntu LTS

+*NOTES:

-*NOTE: For using Ansible against remore locations, make sure you can ssh to your instances using key authentication.*
+For using Ansible against remore locations, make sure you can ssh to your instances using key authentication.

-*SVAuto was designed for Ubuntu Xenial 16.04 (latest LTS), Server or Desktop.
+SVAuto was designed for Ubuntu Xenial 16.04 (latest LTS), Server or Desktop.
 However, many Ansible roles works on CentOS as well.*

 ## Downloading